Katharine Brush: Later years and legacy

 Her first marriage ended in divorce; she moved to New York City and remarried in 1929, to businessman Hubert Charles "Bobby" Winans, but that marriage ended in divorce in 1941.
 She was the mother of one child, Thomas, with her first husband.
 She died after a long illness, in New York: some sources say she was 49, but some sources say she was 52.
 At the time when she took ill, she had been working on a new novel, to be called "Lover Come Back."
 Her son Thomas, who became a newspaper executive and a patron of the arts, donated the funding for a new library in her memory to the Loomis Chaffee School of Windsor, CT, in 1968.
 The building, designed by architect Kenneth DeMay of Hideo Sasaki's firm Sasaki, Dawson, DeMay Associates (now Sasaki Associates), is still in use today at the school.
 The Katharine Brush Library contains a larger than life-size portrait by Leon Gordon of Katharine Brush looking down the length of the second floor.

-Brush's short story "The Birthday Party" is frequently taught in literature classes.
-It appeared on the 2005 Advanced Placement English Literature Exam; the story was originally published in The New Yorker's Fiction section on March 16, 1946.
+Brush's short story "Birthday Party" is frequently taught in literature classes.
+It appeared on the 2005 Advanced Placement English Literature Exam; the story was originally published in The New Yorkers Fiction section on March 16, 1946.
 Brush's Connecticut home was featured on a 2006 episode of HGTV's "If Walls Could Talk".